django-security-tutorials/hands-on-web-security-slides/instructors/slides/slides.md

 - CTO / First engineer at Doctor On Demand
 - Prior to that worked at a small defense contractor
 - Also have some academic credentials in this area, but they're old (MIT crypto and security class)
-- It IS useful to understand the difference between signing and encrypting something, how handshakes work, etc. I think some people focus on these too much
-- Talk about James Mickens (next slide)

 ---

+## What this Tutorial is Not

 > Sometimes, when I check my work email, I’ll find a message that says “Talk Announcement: Vertex-based Elliptic Cryptography on N-way Bojangle Spaces.”

-- "This World of Ours" - James Mickens
 - http://scholar.harvard.edu/files/mickens/files/thisworldofours.pdf

 Note:

 - Emphasize that this is not what this tutorial is about.
 It is about practical applications of security vulnerabilities and hands-on practice.
+- It IS useful to understand the difference between signing and encrypting something, how handshakes work, etc. I think some people focus on these too much
+- Talk about James Mickens (next slide)
+- "This World of Ours" - James Mickens

 ---